GIB23002977/OpenF1Project/README.md

 JavaScript: Above most JavaScript snippets, you can see the function name, function description, parameters, and returns, which are followed by a list of all the variables.

-HTML: It will display what will be held in that content.
-Example
+HTML: It will display the the descritpion, the elements and finally it will display the reason for it.

 ## Developed by 👥